embEDUx/documentation/src/background/implementation/buildserver.md

 The dependencies Playbook takes care of installing and starting **Docker** on the target machine.
 As required by design and evaluation, it can do this on **Ubuntu** and **Gentoo** machines.
-It has been tested on Virtual Machines that were installed with the mentioned Linux variants.
+It has been tested on Virtual Machines that were installed with the mentioned Linux derivatives.

 ### [buildmaster.yml](https://github.com/embEDUx/buildserver-setuproutine/blob/ansible/buildmaster.yml)
 The buildmaster Playbook builds and runs the buildmaster container on the target machine.
 The architecture will be chosen according to the target machine architecture.
-In theory, this should work on any target architecture that are available as **Gentoo** stage3, but it has only been tested on x86\_64 target machines so far.
+In theory, this should work on any target architecture that is available as **Gentoo** stage3, but it has only been tested on x86\_64 target machines so far.